-The Federal Energy Regulatory Commission (FERC), in its landmark Order 888, which helped to pave the way for the restructuring of wholesale markets, concluded, "[t]he most critical transition issue that arises as a result of [FERC]'s actions in this rulemaking is how to deal with the uneconomic sunk costs that utilities prudently incurred under an industry regime that rested on a regulatory framework and a set of expectations that are being fundamentally altered."
-Emphasizing the difficulties that arise with regard to stranded costs issues, the Congressional Budget Office in 1998 stated, "[d]etermining the correct figure for stranded costs, deciding how much of them to compensate, and figuring out how that compensation should be paid are difficult issues, which are slowing progress toward restructuring in many states."
+The Federal Energy Regulatory Commission (FERC), in its landmark Order 888, which helped to pave the way for energy market restructuring in numerous states, concluded, "The most critical transition issue that arises as a result of [FERC]'s actions in this rulemaking is how to deal with the uneconomic sunk costs that utilities prudently incurred under an industry regime that rested on a regulatory framework and a set of expectations that are being fundamentally altered."58 Emphasizing the difficulties that arise with regard to stranded costs issues, the Congressional Budget Office in 1998 stated, "Determining the correct figure for stranded costs, deciding how much of them to compensate, and figuring out how that compensation should be paid are difficult issues, which are slowing progress toward restructuring in many states."59

 There is a significant body of published scholarship and research surrounding state approaches to stranded costs.
-One notable published summary of the issue highlights the difficulties associated with stranded assets policy, and touches on general approaches states have taken with regard to stranded costs:
+One notable published summary60 of the issue highlights the difficulties associated with stranded assets policy, and touches on general approaches states have taken with regard to stranded costs:

 Because of their magnitude, stranded costs creat[e] a great deal of political tension.
-The arguments [come] down to fairness and equity compared to economic efficiency...In general, states allowed utilities to recover all or some significant portion of their stranded costs and gave utility commissions guidance as to how to decide what was or was not recoverable...Almost every state legislature chose a definition of stranded costs that referred to costs that were legitimate, net, verifiable, and unmitigated.
+The arguments [come] down to fairness and equity compared to economic efficiency...In general, states allowed utilities to recover all or some significant portion of their stranded costs and gave utility commissions guidance as to how to decided what was or was not recoverable...Almost every state legislature chose a definition of stranded costs that referred to costs that were legitimate, net, verifiable, and unmitigated.
 Utility commissions were left to decide on the exact definitions of those terms.

 In Nevada, similar conclusions have been reached regarding the challenges that are inherent in identifying, allocating, and calculating stranded costs.
-In 1997, the Nevada Legislative Counsel Bureau (LCB), in Bulletin 97-11, thoroughly examined the issue of electric markets restructuring, including the specific issues of stranded costs, as required by A.C.R.
-49. The LCB's report concluded, "[t]he issue of stranded costs is one of the most important topics in restructuring."
-Despite the importance of the issue, however, the report concluded that there was no
+In 1997, the Nevada Legislative Counsel Bureau, in Bulletin 97-11, thoroughly examined the issue of electric markets restructuring, including the specific issues of stranded costs, as required by A.C.R.
+49.61 The LCB's report concluded, "The issue of stranded costs is one of the most important topics in restructuring."
+Despite the importance of the issue, however, the report concluded that there was no ultimate consensus reached on how to appropriately address stranded costs, as "there were diametrically opposed

-Transmission Access Policy Study Group v.
+58 Transmission Access Policy Study Group v.
 F.E.R.C., 225 F.3d 667, 683 (D.C.
 Cir.
 2000).